Trees of green,

 Tell me why I am judged by the color of my skin,

-When all I’ve ever heard is don’t just a book by its cover, look within.
+When all I’ve ever heard is don’t judge a book by its cover, look within.

 My skin is the car for my body,